AMC Matador: 1971

-Interior door panels were locally made in the style of the U.S model but with cutouts to accommodate the right-hand drive positioning of the power window controls (from the U.S AMC Ambassador), and the rear door panels came standard with ashtrays.
+Interior door panels were locally made in the style of the U.S. model but with cutouts to accommodate the right-hand drive positioning of the power window controls (from the U.S AMC Ambassador), and the rear door panels came standard with ashtrays.

-Interior color choices were crimson, black, cream, or brown, although all plastic trim, the dash, steering column, and steering wheel were only ever black.
+Interior color choices included crimson, black, cream, or brown, but the plastic trim, dashboard, steering column, and steering wheel were all finished in black.

-The lighting system was modified to meet Australian regulations: The front turn signals used clear lenses rather than the U.S. amber ones; the front and rear side marker lights were amber rather than amber front/red rear as in the U.S. model, and the inner taillights were fitted with amber lenses and used as combination turn signal/back-up lights.
+The lighting system was modified to meet Australian regulations: The front turn signals used clear lenses rather than the U.S. amber ones; the front and rear side marker lights were amber rather than amber front/red rear as in the U.S. model and were wired as additional turn signals; and the inner taillights were fitted with amber lenses and used as combination turn signal/back-up lights.

-The Australian Matador also came with unique "R" logo hub caps which were locally made.
-The full-sized stainless steel hubcaps with the writing "American Motors" which were used in the U.S and New Zealand 1970 Rebel and U.S 1971 Matador were never available as an option in Australia.
-Apart from the hubcaps, externally the 1971 Australian Matador was the same as the U.S 1971 model.
+The Australian Matador also came with unique "R" logo hub caps, which were locally made.
+The full-sized stainless steel hubcaps with the "American Motors" lettering featured on the U.S. and New Zealand-market 1970 Rebel and U.S. 1971 Matador were never available as an option in Australia.
+Apart from the hubcaps, the 1971 Australian Matador was identical externally as the 1971 U.S. models.

-Unlike the U.S models, Australian Matadors came standard with power steering, power windows and continued to use the earlier steering componentry of the mid-1960s U.S Ramblers.
+Unlike the U.S. models, Australian Matadors came standard with power steering and power windows.
+They continued to have the RHD steering components of the mid-1960s versions.
 Despite their right-hand drive, the Australian Matadors retained the left-sweep windshield wipers.

-A total of 69 Matador sedans and 64 station wagons (including some 1970 Rebel station wagons reassembled in 1971) were sold in Australia in 1971.
+A total of 307 Rebels, 69 Matadors, and 64 station wagons were registered in Australia in 1971.